StoneT2000/Halite3-JS/README.md

 - Try to cover all directions and keep shifting around (seems to confuse a lot of enemy bots if we keep moving)
 _____

 I probably left out some details about my bot, but since around Jan.
-12, I shifted focus completely to another great AI competition, <a href="http://battlecode.org/">MIT Battlecode</a>
+12, I shifted focus completely to another excellent AI competition, <a href="http://battlecode.org/">MIT Battlecode</a>

+In conclusion, the the code of my bot is basically
+If If If If If (insert a ton of for loops and more if statements) else if else if //comment #192312841231 and some random quick hacky bug fixes that I never solidified (but worked I guess)